kurokobo/psdify/Docs/README.md

 ### Get-DifyDSLContent / Set-DifyDSLContent

 Retrieve content from DSL file as string and write content to DSL file.
+These are designed to handle DSL files consistently in UTF-8 without BOM.

-This is useful when you want to rewrite part of an existing DSL file and save it as another file.
-It is designed to handle DSL files consistently in UTF-8 without BOM.
+This is useful when you want to rewrite part of an existing DSL file and save it as another file, or when you want to import it directly by piping it to `Import-DifyApp -Content`.

 ```powershell
 # Retrieve content from DSL file